Manufacture of wooden houses

 Fireproofing, water repellency and antisepsis of wood used in construction; regulations

-Wood has a lot of qualities, but also weaknesses such as low resistance to fire, moisture, insects, fungi and mould.
-When we use it to make furniture and other objects, it is protected from the factory with different materials, and if it happens to be damaged by water, mould or insects, even if the damage is total, the consequences are not dramatic.
-But what happens when it is used to build wooden houses, when the planks, beams and posts are building materials on whose resistance to fire, water and insects the whole house and even the lives of those in it depend?
-In this case special treatments are needed to increase its strength.
+Wood has many strengths, but also weaknesses such as low resistance to fire, moisture, insects, fungi and mold.
+When we use it to make furniture and other objects, it is protected at the factory with different materials, and if it happens to be damaged by water, mold or insects, even if the damage is total, the consequences are not dramatic.
+But what happens when it is used to build wooden houses, when planks, beams and posts are building materials on which the whole house and even the lives of those inside it depend for their resistance to fire, water and insects?
+In that case special treatments are needed to increase its resistance.

-Do we apply treatments only if we want or are there regulations and obligations?
+Do we apply treatments only if we want to or are there regulations and obligations?

-Before we look at the treatments that apply to wood used in construction, let's first see if there are regulations and what they are.
-I don't think anyone believes that you can build anything, that anyone who wants to build a house can start tomorrow and use anything and everything to build it.
-Of course there are regulations, which are known to both builders and those who sell or produce building materials.
+Before analyzing the treatments that are applied to wood used in construction, let's first see if there are any regulations and what they are.
+I don't think anyone believes any more that you can build anything, that anyone who sets out to build a house can start tomorrow and use anything and everything to build it.
+Of course, there are regulations, which are known both to builders and to those who sell or produce building materials.

 At European Community level there is the EN 1995, i.e. Eurocode 5: Design of timber structures, called E5 for short.
-It is a comprehensive and complex document that covers the properties of wood and wood-based materials used in construction, their durability, behaviour in extreme situations, joints with metal and other such information.
+It is a comprehensive and complex document, covering the properties of wood and wood-based materials used in construction, their durability, behavior in extreme situations, joints with metal and other such information.

 In addition to this European standard, there are national standards and regulations, because each country has its own specificities.
-These too must be respected, and if the EC requirements are more lenient, national ones take precedence, which take much better account of local hazards.
+These too must be complied with, and if the EC requirements are milder, the national ones take precedence, as they take much better account of local hazards.

 building materials